emberjs/guides/source/testing/index.md

 [QUnit] is the default testing framework for this guide, but others are supported through third-party addons.

+### How to Run Your Tests

+Ember CLI provides three main ways of running your tests.
+You can run your tests from the command-line, once, with `ember test`.
+You can re-run your tests on every file-change with `ember test --server`.
+And when your development server is running with `ember serve`, you can visit `http://localhost:4200/tests` to run your tests with QUnit’s browser interface.
+For more details, see [Ember CLI – Testing](http://www.ember-cli.com/#testing) and `ember help test`.

 ### Contributing

 The Ember testing guide provides best practices and examples on how to test your